 Drink plenty of water, get enough sleep

 Your whole body requires water to function properly and that includes your skin.
 Drinking water helps flush out toxins, reduce puffiness and the appearance of wrinkles.
-Make sure to drink about 2 liters a day, alongside at least 8 hours of sleep.
+Make sure to drink about 2 litres a day, alongside at least 8 hours of sleep.
 Sleep is essential for a well-functioning body.
 Inadequate or poor sleep is often an overlooked cause for many health-related issues, including puffy skin, wrinkles and fine lines.
 Make quality sleep a priority this year and your mind, body and skin will thank you for it.